 As of March 11th, 2021, "If you are visiting New Hampshire from out-of-state, you are no longer required to quarantine once you arrive in state; or prior to traveling here.
 The new guidance, effective March 11, 2021, still recommends traveler’s quarantine, but the requirement has been lifted.
 Complete details on what out of state visitors need to know can be found HERE."

 In addition, on Thursday, April 15, 2021, the Governor announced the end of the statewide mask mandate on April 16th, and that COVID-19 restrictions are set to be lifted as of May 7th.
 Although the restrictions will be changed to best practice guidelines after May 7th, we will be adhering to the Covid-19 lodging guidelines of New Hampshire's Reopening Guidance, which can be found HERE.

 Keep Calm and Carry On.

 Does the Hostel allow day/overnight parking?

 YES!
 This is free for in-house guests; otherwise, it's $20/day.
 (Long term parking is anything more than seven days and is $10/day.)
 We collect payment in full on the day of arrival.
 (We will tag and hold onto your keys!)
-There is free but unsecured parking at the Rattle River Trailhead parking lot, about 500 ft east on U.S. 2.
+There is free but unsecured parking at the Rattle River Trailhead parking lot, which is located about 500 ft east of the Hostel on U.S. 2.